Blog

 Interpreting your PR curve

 In a perfect world, you have a lot of data in your test set, and the ML model you’re using fits quite well the data distribution.
-In that case you end up with a PR curve with a nice downward shape as the recall grows.
+In that case you end up with a PR curve with a nice downward shape as the recall grows, helping with the correct evaluation of your confidence score.

-But you might not have a lot of data, or you might not be using the right algorithm.
-In that case, the PR curve you get can be shapeless and unexploitable.
+But a common error is that you might not have a lot of data, or you might not be using the right algorithm.
+In that case, the PR curve you get can be shapeless and unexploitable because of the size of your data.

 Here is an example of a real world PR curve we plotted at Mindee on a very similar use case for our receipt OCR on the date field.